nextthingco/docs/Gadget-docs/source/includes/_quickstart.md

 # Hello World

-Get up and running in minutes with this straight forward "Hello World" example.
+Get up and running in minutes with this straight forward *Hello World* example.

 ### 1. Create Project a Directory